kenjiroono/nd013-c1-vision/README.md

 ## Submission Template

 ### Project overview
-This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self driving car systems?
+In this project, a convolutional neural network is trained with the Waymo dataset and its object detection performance is evaluated.
+The object detection is a crucial part of self-driving car system as the vehicle cannot plan a safe drivable path if it cannot identify the objects in the path.

 ### Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.